AdobeDocs/experience-manager-65.it-IT/help/forms/using/use-metadata-in-email-notifications.md

 ---
-title: 'Utilizzare i metadati in una notifica e-mail '
+title: Utilizzare i metadati in una notifica e-mail
 seo-title: Use metadata in an email notification
 description: Utilizzare i metadati per compilare le informazioni in una notifica e-mail del flusso di lavoro dei moduli
 seo-description: Use metadata to populate information in a forms workflow email notification